dhmunro/dudley/README.md

 ## Namespaces

-Dudley has three types of named objects: data types, parameters, and variables.
+Dudley has three kinds of named objects: data types, parameters, and variables.
+There is only one global data type namespace for the entire file, but every struct (compound data type) and group (dict) has its own parameter and variable namespaces.
 The grammar completely determines the context of all symbolic names.
-There is only one global data type namespace for the entire file, but every struct (compound data type) and group (dict) has its own parameter and variable namespaces.

-In the following description, a type name will be called simply "type", a parameter name simply "param", and a variable name simply "var".
-(Struct member names and variable names are treated in exactly the same way, so "var" may also represent a struct member.)
-In the case of groups, the parameter namespaces of the parent groups will be searched in reverse order, so the parameter namespace is hierarchical in this sense.

 There are no reserved words in Dudley; you are free to use whatever names you please.
-The grammar of Dudley is defined entirely by punctuation characters.
+Punctuation characters completely determine the context of all names.

 Symbolic names in the Dudley language must be legal variable names in C or Python, that is begin with A-Za-z_ and continue with either those